swcarpentry/git-novice/04-history.md

 that `git log` displays.
-These are unique IDs for the changes, and "unique" really does mean unique: every change to any set of files on any machine has a unique 40-character identifier.
+These are unique IDs for the changes, and "unique" really does mean unique: every change to any set of files on any computer has a unique 40-character identifier.
 Our first commit was given the ID f22b25e3233b4645dabd0d81e651fe074bd8e73b,